jeffThompson/Design3/README.md

 **In class**
 One-on-one or small group research crits

-**Demo**
-Keeping a process book

 **Reading**
 *Design and Crime* (Foster) and *10 Principles* (Rams)

 **Homework**
-Wrap up project research into cohesive presentation with pitch for a design question to address
+Narrow your area of investigation and continue researching more deeply

 \- \- \-

 ###WEEK 7
-**DUE: Presentation of project research and design question**

 **Discussion**
 Foster/Rams readings and the role of decoration

-**In class**
-Feedback session with Design 2 class
+**Demo**
+Keeping a process book

 **Homework**
-Work on early iterations for in-progress critique
+Wrap up project research into cohesive presentation with pitch for a design question to address; start work on early iterations for in-progress critique

 \- \- \-

 ###WEEK 8
+**DUE: Presentation of project research and design question**

+**In class**
 Work day

 **Homework**